When and how to mist plants

 Misting plants can be incredibly enjoyable but it’s important to keep in mind how to mist them properly.
 Most tropical plants prefer higher humidity levels, so misting is definitely encouraged for these particular plants.
 It may not necessarily be necessary for non-tropical plants but it can still provide a calming and beneficial experience for both yourself and your plant.

-When you think about how much water and carbon dioxide your plant needs in order to survive,mist spraying really isn’t all that difficult of an activity.
+When you think about how much water and carbon dioxide your plant needs in order to survive, mist spraying really isn’t all that difficult of an activity.
 Those lovely little droplets of water provide such an uplifting quality that’s indispensable when it comes to caring for the greenery indoors.
 So, while it might not be absolutely necessary to mist your indoor plants, it’s certainly worth a try.

-While a majority of plants need regular misting to thrive, there are some that will actually fare better without it.
+While a majority of houseplants need regular misting to thrive, there are some that will actually fare better without it.
 Let’s learn more about these select species and how you can ensure their optimal growth.

 Misting your indoor plants is a very simple process.
 In fact, all you need is the following: